cailindz/portfolio/final_part3.md

 ### [Link to public data story](https://carnegiemellon.shorthandstories.com/local-action-for-global-impact/index.html)

 #### My Progress & Changes

-*A few paragraphs that reflects on changes you made since the completion of Part II* When I began Part 3 of the project, I started with the bare-bones Shorthand structure I outlined in Part 2, which included some early iterations of my charts.
+When I began Part 3 of the project, I started with the bare-bones Shorthand structure I outlined in Part 2, which included some early iterations of my charts.
+I had a long list of changes to make and other suggestions based on my interview feedback in Part 2.

+_I tried to make my charts more interpretable._ The biggest adjustments I made were re-ordering data bars to illustrate trends like highest-to-lowest, rather than keeping all of the data in the SDG order from #1 to #17.
+Another suggestion I implemented was changing the SDG labels from their numeric lables (e.g. #13) to a keyword label (e.g. "Climate").
+While I wasn't able to use keywords in every case, I feel that they did help make the charts more interpretable.
+Where I couldn't use keywords, I used the # symbol to indicate "number" to try to help differentiate the SDG's label from any actual numeric values.

+_I also tried to make my charts more focused._ Based on instructor feedback, I used color to highlight some data points of interest, while graying out other data in my Pittsburgh chart.
+This helped the user focus on the highest and lowest levels of alignment across the SDGs.
+I also focused in on a subset of SDGs in my line graph of SDGs over time in the U.S. This helped focus in on the lowest SDGs, where the most progress needs to be made.
+Based on interview feedback, I added a reference point to my first U.S. graph, indicating the average of the sample of countries included in the chart.
+I appreciated how this helped illustrate how the U.S. ranks across those other countries, even more clearly than when I had only included the distribution of other countries as gray dots.

 I included a number of other links to resources for a reader, which